colbyn/subscript/WIP-README.md

         // Future CSS API examples:

-        // These are regular auto-completable rust expressions (that implement the current (for lack of a better name) `Mixable` trait). background_color(gray())
+        // These are regular auto-completable rust expressions (that implement the current (for lack of a better name) `ViewExt` trait). background_color(gray())
         padding(0);
         padding(px(1));